Home Depot’s 1Q profit overshadowed by same-store sales

 - Immigration crackdown shifts to employers as audits surge

+Home Depot can still benefit even if home sales flatten.
+A large number of Americans are choosing to stay put and plow money into the homes they already own.

+The Home Depot Inc. still anticipates fiscal 2018 earnings to grow about 28 percent from fiscal 2017’s $9.31 per share and sales to rise approximately 6.7 percent.

-Portions of this story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Portions of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on HD at https://www.zacks.com/ap/HD